MASTER GARDNER LLC

 Calcium chloride is the most effective deicing salt in extremely cold temperatures.
 It can melt ice at temperatures as low as -25 degrees Fahrenheit.
 However, it's also the most expensive option and can be damaging to concrete surfaces in high concentrations.

 When deciding which type of salt to use for salting, it's essential to consider factors such as temperature, cost, and the surface you'll be salting.
 Sodium chloride is the most cost-effective option for moderate temperatures, while calcium chloride is best for extremely cold temperatures.
 Magnesium chloride falls somewhere in between.
-It's always best to consult with a professional before deciding which type of salt to use for your specific situation.
+It's always best to consult with commercial salting services before choosing the best option for your situation.

 Now that we've covered the basics of salting, here are some tips and tricks to ensure your salting efforts are as effective as possible: